Harker-Hackers/Schedule-API/README.md

 ---------------

 ### `/current/block`
-This endpoint provides data for the current block.
+This endpoint provides the current period, start and end times for it, and how much time is left in the period.

 ---------------

 ## Warnings and info

 If an endpoint returns `{"data": None}`, it means there are no results.
-This can happen when you try to get the schedule of Saturday, or get the current period after school is over.
+This can happen when you try to get the schedule of Saturday, or getting the current period after school is over.